cgroll/riskMan/src/var_es.md

 - estimate model for underlying **loss distribution**, and calculate **expectation** of **conditional** loss distribution

+. . .

+Both approaches come with the same risks as for the case of $VaR$.

 ## ES with normally distributed losses

 ###